Travel Reservation Hotline

 The National Auditorium located at the Paseo de la Reforma in Chapultepec is one of the most popular entertainment venues in Mexico City.
 This world famous structure was designed by architects Gonzalo Ramírez del Sordo and Pedro Ramírez Vázquez, and later modified by Abraham Zabludovsky and Teodoro González de León.
 Presently, it is used to host concerts, ballet performances, photographic exhibitions, dance shows, opera, folk art, etc.

-Address: Paseo de la Reforma 50 Bosque de Chapultepec, Miguel Hidalgo 11560, Mexico City, Mexico
+Address: Paseo de la Reforma 50 Bosque de Chapultepec, Miguel Hidalgo 11560, Mexico City, Mexico.

 The City Theatre (Teatro de la ciudad)